Hexagram 40XièDeliverance

 Failure modesPorter in the carriage (line 3 status mismatch)

 The hexagram’s sharpest failure mode is the one line 3 names explicitly: 負且乘 — the porter who climbs into the carriage.
-The actor reads the deliverance as broad permission and immediately upgrades posture — the founder who closes the funding round and starts behaving like a late-stage CEO before the team has scaled, the cleared executive who reclaims the marquee external roles before the internal trust has been rebuilt, the partner whose dispute resolved who immediately reasserts authority the resolution did not actually restore.
+You read the deliverance as broad permission and immediately upgrade your standing — the official just cleared of an inquiry who reclaims the podium before the institution’s trust has been rebuilt, the researcher who passes the defense and speaks as senior faculty before the work has earned it, the reinstated player who demands the captaincy the return did not restore.
 The line is honest about the trigger.
-The porter-in-the-carriage figure attracts loss not because the larger world is unjust but because the mismatch advertises the actor’s vulnerability to anyone looking for it.
+The porter in the carriage draws loss not because the world is unjust but because the mismatch advertises your vulnerability to anyone looking for it.
 The firm-correctness clause is severe: 貞吝 — however firm-correct, occasion for regret.
 The diagnostic is the mismatch itself; the firmness does not cure it.

-The mirror failure is the inverse — the actor who treats the deliverance as fragile and stays inside the obstruction posture long after the obstruction has ended.
+The mirror failure is the inverse — treating the deliverance as fragile and staying inside the obstruction posture long after the obstruction has ended.
 The hexagram is explicit at line 6 that the falcon perched on the high wall is a time-bounded target: while the post-release window is open, the duke’s shot is comprehensively favourable; once the window closes, the residual predator becomes a new obstruction.
 Both failures share the same root: the misreading of the deliverance period as either full normalisation (line 3) or persistent obstruction (the inverse).
 The hexagram treats it as neither — a specific working window during which the cleanup work is both possible and required.

 Application & adjacentQuestion shape · Hexagram 39 pair · Cleanup after the obstacle

 A note on the question shape this hexagram answers best.
-Deliverance rewards questions framed around the aftermath of a specific resolved obstacle: a regulatory crisis that has just cleared, a dispute that has just settled, a funding round that has just closed, a personal blockade that has just lifted.
+Deliverance rewards questions framed around the aftermath of a specific resolved obstacle: a case that has just cleared, a dispute that has just settled, a long illness that has just lifted, a family rift that has just healed.
 It is less useful for vague questions about whether things will eventually improve; for that question, re-read with Hexagrams 24 — Return — or 11 — Peace.
 Deliverance presumes the obstacle was real and is now resolved.
 The hexagram is the instruction layer for the specific window of work the resolution opens.

 The canonical adjacent reading is Hexagram 39 — Obstruction — the structural pair in the King Wen sequence.
-Where Hexagram 39 names the discipline of stopping when the wall is impassable — the actor learns to read the wall, redirects the energy that would otherwise be spent breaking against it, and waits — Hexagram 40 names the work the actor does once the wall has finally been removed.
+Where Hexagram 39 names the discipline of stopping when the wall is impassable — you learn to read the wall, redirect the effort that would otherwise be spent breaking against it, and wait — Hexagram 40 names the work you do once the wall has finally been removed.
 The two together form the complete obstacle-and-release sequence.
-Founders and operators who keep both hexagrams in view tend to invest the obstruction period in the work that will compound when the release arrives, and to recognise the deliverance period as a specific working window rather than as a return to normal.
+Keep both hexagrams in view and you tend to invest the obstruction period in the work that will compound when the release arrives, and to recognise the deliverance period as a specific working window rather than as a return to normal.
 The hexagram is the second half of a paired instruction; without H39 as context, H40 reads as easier than it is.

 The line-6 instruction is the hexagram’s operational close. 公用射隼于高墉之上,獲之,無不利 — the duke shoots the falcon on the high wall, hits it, nothing without advantage — is the picture of the final well-targeted act that completes the post-obstruction sequence.
 The decision-relevant move is twofold.
 If the deliverance window is still open, the instruction is to identify the specific residual interferer who is now visible and reachable, and to take the precise shot while the conditions allow it.
 If the window has closed without the line-6 act, the instruction is to recognise that the residual predator has now become the seed of the next obstruction, and to plan the next Hexagram 39 cycle around the work that should have been completed in the previous Hexagram 40 window.